hmisty/utopia/README.md

 Residence
 -----------------
-All resident in other countries that recognize UH.
+All resident in other countries that recognize ISU.

 Sexual Relations
 -----------------